scheb/two-factor-bundle/Resources/doc/providers/totp.md

 ## How it works

-This rovider is similar and compatible with [Google Authenticator](google.md).
+This authenticator is similar and compatible with [Google Authenticator](google.md).
 The configuration process is identical: a secret code and parameters are associated to the user.
 Users can add that code to the application on their mobile.
 The app will generate a numeric code from it that changes after a period of time.